RobertRidgway/Exocross-Tools/README.md

 5. Between the isotopologues, determine the maximum wavenumber you wish to use.
 If you want to combine them together, the maximum wavenumber needs to be the same for all isotopologues.
 6. Download and unzip all .states and .trans files to a folder of your choice.
 7. Download the .pf file.
-    1. If the file does not exist or the maximum temperature is insufficient, you will need to create one
+    1. If the file does not exist or the maximum temperature is insufficient, you will need to create one.
-6. Modify JobSubmit.py by:
+8. Modify JobSubmit.py by:
-   1.
-7. hello
+   1. Making a list of isotopologue input classes with the isotopologue masses and isotope numbers for each isotopologue, specifiying the appropriate folder location.
+   2. Define the wavenumber range (in cm^-1) and number of points
+   4. Define the range of Pressure/Temperature points and the number of each unique pressure and temperature points required.
+   5. Modify the control flow at the bottom of the script to specify the number of jobs or if Super-lines are being used.
+9. Run JobSubmit.py.
+You can use screen to ensure that the job submission occurs automatically in the background.